Prabhu324/MyCybersecJourney/My_certs.md

 # My Google certificates:

 All the below certificates are part of the [Google Cybersecurity Professional Security](https://www.coursera.org/google-certificates/cybersecurity-certificate) which will help me learn the skills for a role/job in cybersecurity.
 Currently I am in progress of completing the course which I am determined to complete by this year.
+The links for all my activities are at the end of the page, whose details i have mentioned.

 ## 1. [Foundations](https://coursera.org/share/6104139b5fcd960c27bc08a531f3ec6a):